Efficient Quantum Algorithms for Simulating Lindblad Evolution: Introduction

 Define the norm \footnote{For simplicity we use the terminology $\|\mathcal{L}\|_{\textsf{pauli}}$ even though the quantity is not directly a function of the mapping~$\mathcal{L}$.
 However, $\|c\mathcal{L}\|_{\textsf{pauli}} = c\|\mathcal{L}\|_{\textsf{pauli}}$ if $c \mathcal{L}$ denotes the expression in Eq.~\eqref{eq:lindbladian} with the factor $c$ multiplied through.} of a specification of a Lindbladian $\mathcal{L}$ as a linear product of Paulis as

-Our main result is the following theorem. \begin{thm} Let $\mathcal{L}$ be a Lindbladian presented as a linear combination of $q$ Paulis.
+Our main result is the following theorem. \begin{theorem} Let $\mathcal{L}$ be a Lindbladian presented as a linear combination of $q$ Paulis.
 Then, for any $t > 0$ and $\epsilon > 0$, there exists a quantum circuit of size